 But determined to get to the teeny town of Guadalupe and find the secret red river.
 So I’m at a bus station called “Papi, I want pineapple!” while my Colombian girlfriend bargains with another bus driver.
 See, we missed our bus.
 And she’s one of about twelve hippies in a country of fake butts, fake titties and painted nails (even the guys do clear coats) and I’m an American whose ATM card keeps getting barfed out, cashless.
 So we’re doing this trip, you know, different.
 In Colombia, they call hitchhiking going “de adventura.”
 And we didn’t see a single other person doing it.

 Regardless, we burrow into the countryside, marching along diesel-thick roadsides (sweat shaking loose with each step) and de adventura-ing.
-Then walking again until our resolve crumbles and pesos leak out.
-Into the deft fingers of another bus driver.
+Then walking again until our resolve crumbles and scant pesos escape into the deft fingers of another bus driver.

 It doesn’t have to be this hard.
 We could’ve rented a car, paid a guide, taken a direct bus.
 But we don’t.
 In fits and starts, we creep towards Guadalupe.
 We stop in little towns for fried arepas and to ask for rides from businessmen, truck drivers and tinted windows.